klarna/klarna-mobile-sdk/README.md

 ## iOS Integration

-These are our iOS-specific guides for the In-App SDK.
+These are our iOS-specific guides for the Mobile SDK.
 We currently have guides to get you started, to integrate Klarna Payments, and to perform a hybrid integration.

 [Getting Started and Integration Guides](https://developers.klarna.com/documentation/in-app/ios)

 ## Android Integration

-These are our Android-specific guides for the In-App SDK.
+These are our Android-specific guides for the Mobile SDK.
 We currently have guides to get you started, to integrate Klarna Payments, and to perform a hybrid integration.

 [Getting Started and Integration Guides](https://developers.klarna.com/documentation/in-app/android)